-There are three national unlocked residencies available from April to mid-November 2019 (the space is shared.).
-Each residency is suitable for Irish artists/companies and includes: free use of the IACC, a rigger to help with the get in/get out, and €1200 in funding, perhaps to pay for a mentor and their expenses.
-You will need to manage your own expenses, but we can supply letters of support to help you get funding elsewhere.
+There are several national unlocked residencies available from April to mid-November 2022 (the space is shared.).
+Each residency is suitable for Irish-based artists/companies and includes free use of the IACC and €1500 in funding.
+This funding can be used for any residency-related expenses, including travel, accommodation, supplies, or a mentor or other collaborator.
+You will need to manage your own expenses and budget.
 Priority will be given to proposals that explain clearly how the residency would impact the artist’s/company’s practice and the Irish circus community.

 Clear Sky Residency

-The Clear Sky Residency is available between the 19th August – 8th September 2019 and is aimed at International artists.
+The Clear Sky Residency is available between the 19th August – 8th September 2020 and is aimed at International artists.
 Artists (2+) can choose a two week period during that time for the complete IACC space to themselves.
 The residency includes €3000 of funding and in return the artist gives a one-day workshop and a public sharing of work.
 Solo artists can choose a one week period during that time, with €1000 of funding.